munificent/craftinginterpreters/book/calls-and-functions.md

 solid blob of machine code.
 But for our bytecode VM, we can do something a little higher level.
 I think a cleaner model is to give each function its own Chunk.
-We'll want some other metadata too, so let's go ahead and stuff it all in a struct now:
+We'll want some other metadata too, so let's go ahead and stuff it all in a struct now.

 ^code obj-function (2 before, 2 after)

 Functions are first class in Lox, so they need to be actual Lox objects.
-Thus ObjFunction has the same `Obj obj` header all object types share.
+Thus ObjFunction has the same Obj header that all object types share.
 The `arity` field stores the number of parameters the function expects.
 Then, in addition to the chunk, we store the function's <span name="name">name</span>.
 That will be handy for reporting readable runtime errors.

 <aside name="name">

-For some reason, humans don't seem to find numeric bytecode offsets particularly illuminating in crash dumps.
+Humans don't seem to find numeric bytecode offsets particularly illuminating in crash dumps.

 </aside>

-This is the first time the "object" module has needed to reference Chunk, so we get an include:
+This is the first time the "object" module has needed to reference Chunk, so we get an include.

 ^code object-include-chunk (1 before, 1 after)

-Like we did with the other object types, we need some accessories to make functions easier to work with in C. Sort of a poor man's object orientation.
-First, we'll declare a C function to create a new Lox function:
+Like we did strings, we define some accessories to make Lox functions easier to work with in C. Sort of a poor man's object orientation.
+First, we'll declare a C function to create a new Lox function.

 ^code new-function-h (3 before, 1 after)